Geonovum/testbed-spatial-APIs/topic #4 Generic vs Convenience approach for Spatial data APIs/README.md

 ### Approach
 The approach to this topic is to delve into the OGC API Features and to investigate the investment and possible return of adding an OGC API Features compliant endpoint to an existing service.

 To do this, we will start with an existing convenience API.
-This is done by taking the API from an existing open system by a Dutch organisation called 'Rijkswaterstaat' that contains location and water quality an quantity measurements.
-We will only take a look at the location part of their API.
-We will create a proxy server that will serve this data and add an OGC API Features implementation to this server.
+This is done by taking the API from an existing open system by a Dutch organisation called 'Kadaster' that contains location data.
+We will investigate the full potential with a datasource containing water quality an quantity measurements for the Dutch water authorities (Rijkswaterstaat en waterschappen).
+For the latter, we will only take a look at the location part of their API.

 Usefulness will be determined by investigating the benefits.
 The benefits will be determined in two ways.
 First, we will look into the functionality that is available if data is accessible via the OGC API Features.
 The convenience API is very particular and will not be understood by generic software.
 Practically, we will examine the data using the QGis viewer, since this viewer cannot access the data via the convenience API, but it can access the data via the OGC API Features implementation.